bpoujol/precipitation_separation/README.md

 ## Description of the algorithm

 This algorithm is designed to separate the precipitation from convection-permitting model outputs into three categories : (1) convective, (2) stratiform, and (3) orographically enhanced stratiform precipitation.
-The algorithm is presented and discussed in a research article (B.Poujol, S.Sobolowski, P.Mooney and S.Berthou, *A physically-based precipitation separation algorithm for convection-permitting models over complex topography*, in preparation).
+The algorithm is presented and discussed in a research article (B.Poujol, S.Sobolowski, P.Mooney and S.Berthou, *A physically-based precipitation separation algorithm for convection-permitting models over complex topography*, QJRMS (2019)).
 Refer to it for further information.
 The algorithm has been designed in spring 2019 by the authors of the article.

 ## Requirements
 All the input of the algorithm is NetCDF format, and over a grid with constant spacing between the grid points.